Aran Economic Region

 Aran Economic Region (Aran iqtisadi rayonu) was one of the 10 economic regions of Azerbaijan.
 It bordered Iran to the south, as well as the economic regions of Upper Karabakh, Ganja-Gazakh, Shaki-Zagatala, Mountainous Shirvan, Absheron, and Lankaran.
-The region consisted of the districts of Agdash, Aghjabadi, Barda, Beylagan, Bilasuvar, Jalilabad, Goychay, Hajigabul, Imishli, Kurdamir, Neftchala, Saatly, Sabirabad, Salyan, Ujar, Yevlakh, Zardab and the cities of Mingachevir, Shirvan and Yevlakh.
+The region consisted of the districts of Agdash, Aghjabadi, Barda, Beylagan, Bilasuvar, Goychay, Hajigabul, Imishli, Kurdamir, Neftchala, Saatly, Sabirabad, Salyan, Ujar, Yevlakh, Zardab and the cities of Mingachevir and Shirvan.

 Territory

 The territory of the economic region was 21,430 km2 and covers 24.7% of Azerbaijan.

 Population

 Geography and climate

 More than 50% of the territory is plain areas below the sea level.
 The climate of the region is dry subtropical.

 Natural resources

 The major natural resources of the economic region are natural gas, oil, mineral water, and construction materials.
 South-eastern and central regions of the economic region is rich with natural resources.
 The region has underground and above-ground fuel-energy resources.